 In some cases, we first have to modify a given optimization problem slightly in order to get a linear program formulation.
-For example assume that you are given the following optimization problem:
+See the following example of a modified version of the MAXIMUM-FLOW PROBLEM where we have two sources and want to maximize the minimal out-flow of both sources.